Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot.

 The place where James Marshall discovered gold in Northern California is now a state historic site.
 Click here to check it out.

 We don’t do the map on page 30 justice.
-Click on the image of it to see it better.
+Click on the image at the left to see it better.
 As you can clearly see from the map, California was sort of “off on its own” when it first became a state.

-I found this March 5, 1868, article in the Minneapolis Star Tribune that gives you some idea of why the American purchase of Alaska made no sense to people in 1868.
+I found this March 5, 1868, article in the Minneapolis Star Tribune (on the right) that gives you some idea of why the American purchase of Alaska made no sense to people in 1868.
 Very interesting reading.

 I once found myself in Calvary Cemetery in St. Louis, and I went in search of Dred Scott’s grave, which took me a long time to find.
-However, it was very worth it.
+However, it was very worth it, as was my subsequent trip to the federal courthouse where his trial occurred.
 Click here for a Tennessee History for Kids tour “In Search of Dred Scott.”

 The Tennessee History for Kids primary sources booklet Powerful Words 5 has an excerpt from Uncle Tom’s Cabin, with questions at the end.
 Click here to see about getting a copy.